philcockfield/hyperdb-questions/README.md

 ## Questions

-I have a few orienting questions as I star getting my hands dirty with some code.
-I've posted each question as an [issue](https://github.com/philcockfield/hyperdb-questions/issues) to allow comments/discussion there.
+I have a few orienting questions as I start getting my hands dirty with some code.
+I've posted each question as an [issue](https://github.com/philcockfield/hyperdb-questions/issues) to allow easy comments and discussion there for anyone who can weigh in (thanks!).

 - [ ] [Question #1](https://github.com/philcockfield/hyperdb-questions/issues/1): Using the Discovery Key
 - [ ] [Question #2](https://github.com/philcockfield/hyperdb-questions/issues/2): Swarm Setup (latest approach?)